SangeethaSan21/AIPersonalizedLearningPlatform/README.md

 - Data is stored in `localStorage` — clearing browser data will reset all progress
 - Quiz generation may take 10-15 seconds depending on Groq API response time
 - App requires both frontend and backend servers running simultaneously

 ---

-## 📄 License

-MIT License — feel free to use and modify for your own projects.

----